Habet/datamotus.github.io/_posts/2019-12-20-Shapley-value-regression.md

 </tbody>
 </table>

-It can be sees that `Target 1` is the most important at 0.56.
+It can be seen that `Target 1` is the most important at 0.56.
 In other words, the overall satisfaction of the customer is mostly described by the ability of the restaurant to help clients step up in life.
 We can decompose the regression and find out what the r-squared is made of and